alexilyenko/alexilyenko.github.io/_posts/2017-10-31-ios-parallel-tests.markdown

 {% include figure image_path="/assets/images/parallel_run_ios.gif" alt="Running different test targets on different iOS devices in parallel" caption="Running different test targets on different iOS devices in parallel"%}

 ## Parallel test class run
 Similarly to how we executed test targets in parallel, we are able to run test classes (or even methods) in parallel. `-only-testing` flag will help us in doing that.
-All we need to do is to specify test class and test scheme it belongs to:
+All we need to do is to specify the relative path of the test class:

 ```sh
 xcodebuild \